ErikOsinga/meerkatpolpipeline/README.md

 python meerkatpolpipeline/flows/Lband_reduction.py --cli-config-file ./meerkatpolpipeline/templates/pipeline-template-config.yaml --working-dir ./path/to/workdir/
 ```

 using a configuration file that you can create starting from the example configuration file.
+You can find the example configuration file in `./templates/pipeline-template-config.yaml`

 ### Recommended preamble to the script
 A summary of environment variables to set to make the pipeline behave well